timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 Now, imagine simply asking "which products had the highest sales last quarter?", "show me a bar chart of sales volume by quarter for the previous 3 years", or "add a trend line to the chart to compare revenue with transaction volume", or "put the legend on the bottom and make the bar chart visually brighter and the regression line subtle".

-The JS runtime by hashbrown enables your web application to execute LLM-generated code to achieve these results - let the LLM write code that transforms the data in the client to meet the needs of the request, plus write the code to customize the display and rendering of the chart.
+The JS runtime by Hashbrown enables your web application to execute LLM-generated code to achieve these results - let the LLM write code that transforms the data in the client to meet the needs of the request, plus write the code to customize the display and rendering of the chart.
 Using our runtime, you can expose asynchronous functions that are executed synchronously within a C-based WASM runtime.

 [Learn more about the JS runtime](/docs/angular/concept/runtime)

 ---

-## How do I debug with hashbrown?
+## How do I debug with Hashbrown?

 Whether you are new to AI engineering or are beginning your journey of building intelligent web applications, it is critical to have the insight and tools necessary to debug and introspect.

-hashbrown ships with built-in support for streaming the internal state of hashbrown to the [redux devtools](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?pli=1).
+Hashbrown ships with built-in support for streaming the internal state of Hashbrown to the [redux devtools](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?pli=1).

-We stream each chunk and action from the LLM and hashbrown into the devtools, enabling you to have a deep understanding of the sequencing of messages between your application and the LLM.
+We stream each chunk and action from the LLM and Hashbrown into the devtools, enabling you to have a deep understanding of the sequencing of messages between your application and the LLM.

 ---